 Add Hitmaker Award to the many accolades bestowed upon Country Music Hall of Fame member and COVID-19 vaccine research funder Dolly Parton.
 It's one of several awards to be handed out at Billboard's 15th annual Women in Music event.

 Parton's just the second winner of the Hitmaker Award, which "recognizes a songwriter whose compositions have impacted the culture in a crucial way."
 Charli XCX was the inaugural honoree in 2014.

-The music industry event will be streamed on the official Billboard Women in Music site on December 10 at 7 p.m.
-CST.
-It will be hosted this year by singer-songwriter, director and producer Teyana Taylor.
+The music industry event debuted on the official Billboard Women in Music site on December 10.
+As of Dec.
+11, it can still be streamed.
+It was hosted this year by singer-songwriter, director and producer Teyana Taylor.

-Per Billboard, #theshowmustbepaused organizers Brianna Agyemang and Jamila Thomas will be honored with the 2020 Executive of the Year Award.
-Dua Lipa will win the Powerhouse Award, while sisters Chloe X Halle are your Rising Star Award recipients and Jessie Reyez will take home the American Express Impact Award.
+Per Billboard, #theshowmustbepaused organizers Brianna Agyemang and Jamila Thomas were honored with the 2020 Executive of the Year Award.
+Dua Lipa won the Powerhouse Award, while sisters Chloe X Halle are your Rising Star Award recipients and Jessie Reyez took home the American Express Impact Award.

 The announcement comes at a busy time for Parton.
 She's been promoting Netflix's holiday season musical Dolly Parton's Christmas on the Square and her first Christmas album in 30 years, A Holly Dolly Christmas.
-Duet partners on the holiday album range from comedian Jimmy Fallon and crooner Michael Buble to Parton's goddaughter, Miley Cyrus.
+Duet partners on the holiday album range from comedian Jimmy Fallon to crooner Michael Buble.

 The country music legend's other new projects include her new book Dolly Parton, Songteller: My Life in Lyrics.
 As its title telegraphs, the book tells the stories behind some of the biggest songs from Parton's multi-Grammy award-winning career.